EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 ### Solutions

 - Write tests early and often - begin testing as early as possible in the development process as writing tests alongside code development helps catch defects sooner and reduces the cost of fixing them.
-- Use a combination of test types, if possible, but at least use unit testing to test individual functions or methods of your code in isolation to ensure they perform as expected.
+- Use both functional and non-functional tests in combination to ensure not only that the software functions correctly and according to its specification but also performs well, is secure, and offers a good user experience.
+At a minumum write unit tests to test individual functions or methods of your code in isolation and ensure they perform as expected.
-- Maintain a balance between automated and manual testing; use manual testing for exploratory or usability testing where human judgment is essential.
 - Consider [**software testing tactics**][software-testing-tactics] - choosing the right software testing tactics for your software and software quality criteria is essential for improving the software quality of your software.
-- [**Software Quality Assurance**][software-quality-assurance] - a comprehensive and systematic process that ensures the quality of the overall software develoment process by monitoring its development, testing, and maintenance and ensures that the final software product meets the specified requirements and quality standards.
-- [Software testing][software-testing] - a specific activity within the Software Quality Assurance process that involves evaluating software to identify discrepancies between expected and actual behavior and testing code to find and fix defects.
-Using both functional and non-functional tests in combination to ensure not only that the software functions correctly and according to its specification but also performs well, is secure, and offers a good user experience.
+- Use [**Software Quality Assurance**][software-quality-assurance] - a comprehensive and systematic process that ensures the quality of the overall software develoment process by monitoring its development, testing, and maintenance and ensures that the final software product meets the specified requirements and quality standards.
+[Software testing][software-testing] is a specific activity within the Software Quality Assurance process that involves evaluating software to identify discrepancies between expected and actual behavior and testing code to find and fix defects.
 - **Quality Gates** - in software development these are predefined checkpoints or criteria that code or software must meet before moving to the next phase in the development lifecycle.
 They act as "gates" or approval points that help ensure quality at each stage of the development process.
 If the software fails to meet the requirements of a quality gate, it is not allowed to proceed, and corrective actions are needed.

 ## How do we test our code?